maxwellbenton2/what-is-p5-skills-based-intros/README.md

 ## Incorporating the p5 Library

 Luckily for us, p5 is freely available and we could [download it directly][dl-p5].
 For use in our websites, we will incorporate a `<script>` tag that will automatically pull the whole library from the internet!
 This is convenient because it:
-  - Reduces the burden on us, as programmers, to store the library itself
+  - Reduces the burden on us, as programmers, to store and serve the library to clients
   - Ensures we are using the current version of p5

 This script tag will be all we need to make sure p5 is loaded: